myyc/vyy/README.md

 sudo mokutil --import /usr/share/vyy/secureboot.cer
 ```

-There are no `zen3` builds uploaded but you can build one
+There are no automated `zen3` builds but you can build one
 yourself.

 ### Build it yourself